unionlabs/union/08-wasm-issue.md

 # Backwards Compatability

-Since this proposal breaks backwards compatibility with existing light client implementations and relayers by changing the existing `MsgCreateClient` message, we propose deprecating `ibc.core.client.v1.MsgCreateClient` and create a new msg as follows:
+Since this proposal breaks backwards compatibility with existing relayers by changing the existing `MsgCreateClient` message, we propose deprecating `ibc.core.client.v1.MsgCreateClient` and create a new msg as follows:

 ```protobuf
 message MsgCreateClient {